rigogomes123/Unit-_15_web_developmentt/README.md

 Some users complained that some design aspects were dated, despite the overall favourable visual appeal.
 I plan to update the colour scheme, redesign the website, and test it with other target audiences in the future.

 * ####  Recommendation for naviagtion

+Some user are having trouvle, navigating the website, according to feedback.
+I'll add a navigation bar in the future, to make sure that crucial information is available with just one or two clicks.